shfrmn/cycle-lot/README.md

 Alternatively you can import `Collection` which is just an alias.

-You can also import `pickMerge` and `pickCombine` function, however you probably won't need them.
+You can also import `pickMerge` and `pickCombine` functions, however you probably won't need them.

+Here's how you use `cycle-lot`:

 ```typescript
 function MyComponent(sources) {